Kiki's Delivery Service (2014 film): Plot

 The next setback follows shortly thereafter.
 It is reported on TV that a hippo from the zoo where Kiki ended up when she arrived in town has become ill.
 Rumor has it that Kiki can bewitch and curse people and animals.
-Your delivery service comes to a standstill.
-The suspicion and fear of the residents weigh so heavily on Kiki that she falls ill.
+Her delivery service comes to a standstill, and the suspicion and fear of the residents weigh so heavily on Kiki that she falls ill.
 She loses her courage and with it her magic powers.
-The flying boy named Tombo encourages Kiki to stay true to himself.
+The flying boy named Tombo encourages Kiki to stay true to herself.
 Kiki begins to overcome her self-doubt.
 She accepts a risky job from the zoo director.
 The sick hippo baby Maruko is to be treated by a famous veterinarian who lives far away from the small town on a small island.
 Despite a heavy storm, Kiki takes off immediately.
 She transports the injured baby hippo on a stretcher.
 Tombo, who also accompanies her during the flight, encourages her constantly.
 Below them the turbulent sea threatens.

 Meanwhile, the people of the city are listening to the radio, listening to news of the rescue operation.
 Finally, Kiki and her friends reach the island, and the doctor quickly heals the hippopotamus Maruko in a few simple steps.
 The population, who understood after the rescue operation that Kiki is a lovely witch, celebrates her and her rescue operation at the end of the story.
 And soon after that, Kiki's apprenticeship year away from home is over, so she can call herself a real witch.